ibm-messaging/mq-dev-patterns/dotnet/README.md

 [Windows MQ client v 9.1.2.0 download](https://www-945.ibm.com/support/fixcentral/swg/selectFixes?parent=ibm~WebSphere&product=ibm/WebSphere/WebSphere+MQ&release=9.1.2&platform=Windows+64-bit,+x86&function=fixId&fixids=9.1.2.0-IBM-MQC-Win64+&useReleaseAsTarget=true&includeSupersedes=0)

-Reference the IBM.XMS library through Visual Studio Solution References option, right click and browse to [MQ default install location](C:\Program Files\IBM\MQ\bin\IBM.XMS.dll).
+Reference the 'IBM.XMS' library through Visual Studio Solution References option, right click and browse to [MQ default install location](C:\Program Files\IBM\MQ\bin\IBM.XMS.dll).

+You can also get the 'IBM.XMS' library from the IBM MQ Redistributable Client zip for Windows - for example [9.1.2.0-IBM-MQC-Redist-Win64.zip] (http://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/messaging/mqdev/redist/).
+You don't need to install it, just unzip and use.

-We have included '.sln' and '.csproj' files.
+We have included '.sln', '.csproj', 'packages.config' and 'AssemblyInfo.cs' files.
 These were created with the Visual Studio Community 2019.
-You'll need to copy the 'env.json' file from the top level directory to '/bin/Debug' in your project directory and adjust to use your own queue manager.
+We've also added the copy of the 'env.json' file from the top level directory to the '/dotnet' project directory, you'll need to copy this again to '/bin/Debug' in your project directory and adjust the parameters to use your own queue manager.

 ## Reference from Visual Studio